grcecant/grcecant/README.md

 ### Hi there!
-👋 I’m Grace, and I'm a sophomore at Brown University studying CS.
+👋 I’m Grace, and I'm a junior at Brown University studying CS.
 Welcome to my page!

 <!---
 - 📫 How to reach me ...